Vitamin C Benefits For Skin + 6 Tips For Finding The Best Product

 So what's the catch?
 Yes, on paper vitamin C for skin is the total package.
 But it's not without its flaws.

-"Because vitamin C is a water-soluble vitamin, if vitamin C is hydrated in a cream, liquid, or vitamin C serum, it starts oxidizing and losing its chemical power," says Hunter.
-Not only do products lose potency as soon as they're exposed to air, heat, light, and water—just think of how fast a sliced apple turns brown—vitamin C can be difficult to deliver into the dermis, which makes turning vitamin C into a serum or mask extra tricky.
+"Because vitamin C is a water-soluble vitamin, if vitamin C is formulated in a cream, liquid, or serum, it starts oxidizing and losing its chemical power," says Hunter, as any time an unstable ingredient is mixed with another it can start oxidizing and lose its efficacy.
+Not only that, but products lose potency as soon as they're exposed to air, heat, light, and water—just think of how fast a sliced apple turns brown—vitamin C can be difficult to deliver into the dermis, which makes turning vitamin C into a serum or mask extra tricky.

-To combat the stability and permeability, vitamin C comes in many derivatives, including L-ascorbic acid, magnesium ascorbyl phosphate, tetrahexyldecyl ascorbate, ascorbyl palmitate, sodium ascorbyl phosphate, and ascorbyl tetraisopalmitate.
+To combat the stability and permeability issues, vitamin C comes in many derivatives, including L-ascorbic acid, magnesium ascorbyl phosphate, tetrahexyldecyl ascorbate, ascorbyl palmitate, sodium ascorbyl phosphate, and ascorbyl tetraisopalmitate.
 (Unlike L-ascorbic acid, which is hydrophilic and unstable, both ascorbyl-6-palmitate and magnesium ascorbyl phosphate are stable at neutral pH.)
-And then there are the products themselves, everything from serums to creams to powders.
+And then there are the forms themselves, everything from serums to creams to powders.

 6 tips for finding a high-quality vitamin C skin care product + how to use it.